 Make It Mobile-Friendly

-Making your website mobile friendly might be an investment you think you’re not ready for.
+Making your website mobile-friendly might be an investment you think you’re not ready for.
 The problem, however, is that if you don’t want to invest in mobile-friendliness for your website, it’s almost like you shouldn’t have a website at all.
 We’re at that point.
-So catch up quickly.
+To catch up quickly.

 Rethink the Visuals

 Visuals are great.
-There’s just so many different things you can do with careful use of visuals.
-Careful is the key word here.
+There are just so many different things you can do with the careful use of visuals.
+Careful is the keyword here.
 Overuse of images and visuals can lead to clutter, slow loading speeds, and a complete disconnect between your website and your brand.